 The weather at Arches in February is starting to get warmer, but the mornings and evenings will still be cold.
 The weather can be unpredictable if a storm rolls through.

 The average highs are near 50 degrees with the lows in the mid 20s.
 Keep in mind that Arches National Park is located at 5,653 feet above sea level so it’s cold in the winter, even if the sun is out.

 In February, there may be a day or two that it will snow.
 The park road might be closed for plowing for a few hours.
 Remember that the roads, parking lots, and pullouts in the park can still be icy, especially in shaded areas.

 You can see current weather conditions at Arches on the NPS website and updated photographs of trail conditions at the Arches visitor center.

-Hiking at Arches in February is very enjoyable when the sun is out, which is quite different from summer when you’re sweating and worrying about heat exhaustion.
+In February, the Arches National Park Hiking trails are very enjoyable when the sun is out, which is quite different from summer when you’re sweating and worrying about heat exhaustion.

 Most of the trails at Arches are fully exposed to the sun, which is perfect for your visit in February.
 But there may still be ice, snow and mud in the shady areas of the trails.